Sardinia with the family: practical guide

 - Nestled on the heights of Olbia, the agritourism Cabu Abbas seduces with its authenticity and bucolic charm.
 The accommodation offers bright and comfortable rooms with views of the surrounding mountains.
 All rooms have a small private garden where children can play.
 We love the terrace of the restaurant and its panoramic view of the port.
 Itinerary

 - Let’s go to the North-Est of Sardinia to admire the prestigious Abi d’Oru hotel, which name means “golden bee” in Sardinian.
-Its bucolic and chic setting appears like an invitation to enjoy the Italian way of life and the Mediterranean hospitality.
+Its bucolic and chic setting appears like an invitation to enjoy the Italian way of life and Mediterranean hospitality.
 This luxurious destination is a dreamy place for nautical activities lovers.
-It is composed of: 150 rooms and suites, 4 restaurant, 2 bars, 1 private beach, 1 spa, 1 fitness room, 2 tennis courts, 1 football and volleyball court, 1 hair dressing salon, 1 beauty salon, 1 boutique, 1 high-quality babysitting service and an incredible COMPLIMENTARY kids-club for children from 4 to 12 years old.
+It is composed of 150 rooms and suites, 4 restaurant, 2 bars, 1 private beach, 1 spa, 1 fitness room, 2 tennis courts, 1 football and volleyball court, 1 hairdresser, 1 beauty salon, 1 boutique, 1 high-quality babysitting service and an incredible COMPLIMENTARY kids-club for children from 4 to 12 years old.
 Itinerary

 - Voted “Best Resort in the World” on 19 consecutive occasions, the Forte Village is a 5 * resort specially designed and designed to accommodate demanding globetrotter families.
 Imagine a huge estate grouping 9 luxury hotels, 11 villas, 21 restaurants, most of which are starred, 12 bars, 1 beautiful private white sand beach, 10 swimming pools, 1 water park and also 1 baby-club, 1 kids-club and 1 teen-club; not forgetting a large number of facilities and services dedicated to the comfort of the little ones (communicating rooms, cots, rental of strollers, car seats, bottle warmers and pots).
 The complex is reached in 45 minutes from Elmas International Airport in Cagliari.
 Itinerary